Stephen-X/rust-csharp-async-ffi/README.md

    uniffi-bindgen-cs.exe --library target\release\async_ffi.dll --out-dir="binding\csharp"
    ```

-   Change the path to the library to `target/release/libasync_ffi.so` for Linux, or `target/release/libasync_ffi.dylib` for MacOS.
+   Remove the `.exe` extension and change the path to the library to `target/release/libasync_ffi.so` for Linux, or `target/release/libasync_ffi.dylib` for MacOS.

    Alternatively, to generate bindings for Python, use the official `uniffi-bindgen` tool instead, which is in sync with the latest `UniFFI` version: